X-Linked Recessive Ichthyosis

 14. Difficulty Moving Joints: The thickened skin can restrict joint movement in some individuals.

-15. Mild Cognitive Impairment: In a small number of cases, XRI may be associated with mild cognitive impairment.
+15. Cognitive Impairment: In a small number of cases, XRI may be associated with mild cognitive impairment.

 16. Nail Abnormalities: Nails may become thickened and discolored.